cubevn/cubevn.github.io/3.n/document/guides/plugins/porting.md

 - Extend AbstractController, many available variables are useful for development.
 - By eliminating ServiceProvider, routing in the controller is easy to monitor.
 Using: @Route.
 - You can injection multiple services/repositories by construct function.
-- Many annotation you can use in controller: @Method, @Route, @Template, ...
+- Many annotation you can use in controller: @Route, @Template, ...

 <table>
 <tr><th>3.0</th><th>3.n/4</th></tr>